Rupee weakens 9 paise against dollar in opening trade

-The rupee weakened by 9 paise to trade at 63.67 against the US dollar in opening session at the interbank foreign exchange today amid the dollar’s gains in global markets.
-Forex dealers said increased month-end demand from banks and importers and a weak opening in the domestic equity markets weighed on the domestic unit.
+The rupee weakened by 9 paise to 63.67 against the US dollar in opening trade at the interbank foreign exchange market ahead of the budget on Thursday.
+A strong dollar in overseas markets weighed on the Indian currency, a currency dealer said.

-Yesterday, the rupee had ended lower by 3 paise at 63.58, halting its three-day rally even as the Economic Survey printed a rosy picture of India’s macroeconomic outlook.
-Meanwhile, the benchmark BSE Sensex was trading lower by 123.48 points, or 0.34 per cent, at 36,159.77 in early deals.
+On Wednesday, the rupee had ended 2 paise higher at 63.58 against the US dollar.
+Foreign investors withdrew a net Rs 136 crore from stocks yesterday, according to provisional FPI data.

 For all the latest Business News, download Indian Express App